 In what seemed to be a trip orchestrated by God, GIFT president, Tim Maurer, traveled to Haiti to join with a number of collaborators in launching this innovative smallholder, smart farming initiative.

-The photos below are from GIFT's trip in April 2016, wherein this exciting collaborative initiative was formed to increase sweet potato harvests, increase food security, prevent starvation, improve health and enable economic development.
+The photos below are from GIFT's trip to Haiti, wherein this exciting collaborative initiative was formed to increase sweet potato harvests, increase food security, prevent starvation, improve health and enable economic development.
 This endeavor was supported in many ways by St. Matthew Parish and the Diocese of Norwich Outreach-To-Haiti organization located in Connecticut, USA.
 The video clips below the photos convey the goals of some of the participants in the collaboration who are all working to address hunger and economic development.
 Collectively, the collaborating parties bring tremendous competencies, capacity and commitment which should help make a significant impact in addressing very dire needs.

 The collaborators in Haiti include the Wynne Farm, La Maison l'Arc-en-Ciel orphanage, University of Fondwa, the Association of the Peasants of Fondwa, Fonkoze micro lending, and the Partners In Mission; and in the U. S., they include Global Institute For Transformation (GIFT) and St. Matthew parish, Connecticut.
 Our thanks also go out to the Poznan Supercomputing & Networking Center, Poland, for developing the "smart agriculture" technology used to create and advance this program.
 (To view the supercomputing support, click and visit: http://giftsmartfarming.psnc.pl.)